PhilippMatthes/salut/README.md

 # Contribution

-Feel free to contribute to my project, it is not finished yet.
+Feel free to contribute to my project, just open a Pull Request!

 # License